Robust Random Graph Matching in Dense Graphs via an Approximate Message Passing Type Algorithm: Algorithms and discussions

-In this section we provide the detailed statement of our algorithm.
-One of the key observation in our algorithm is that under suitable modifications, we can write \cite[Algorithm~1]{DL22+} into a vector approximate message passing algorithm.
-We first describe in detail our algorithm, which consists of a few steps including preprocessing and spectral cleaning (see Subsection~\ref{subsec:preprocessing}), initialization and spectral subroutine (see Subsection~\ref{subsec:initialization}), vector approximate message passing and finishing (see Subsection~\ref{subsec:vector-AMP}).
-As suggested in Subsection~\ref{subsec:innovations}, our key algorithmic innovations is to find a spectral subroutine which is independent of the AMP iteration and a proper choice of the AMP denoiser function.
-We formally present our algorithm and analyze the time complexity of the algorithm in Section~\ref{sec:formal-algorithm} of the appendix (see Algorithm~\ref{algo:robust-matching} and Proposition~\ref{prop-time-complexity}).
+In the rest of the section, we describe in detail our algorithm, which consists of a few steps including preprocessing (see Section~\ref{subsec:preprocessing}), initialization (see Section~\ref{subsec:initialization}), spectral subroutine (see Section~\ref{subsec:spec-subroutine}), iteration (see Section~\ref{subsec:vector-AMP}), finishing and rounding (see Section~\ref{subsec:rounding}).
+We formally present our algorithm and analyze the time complexity of the algorithm in Section~\ref{sec:formal-algorithm} (see Algorithm~\ref{algo:robust-matching} and Proposition~\ref{prop-time-complexity}).